Guess who’s back? Creative Talks!

 I guess I love making dreams visible.
 I love waking up every day, sitting and thinking about what people wish to have, what they have hidden in their mind, then evolving it to what’s best for them, and delivering it in the best way possible while still aligning it with their wishes.

 The best part about being creative for me is having the possibility of working in such different areas every day.
-Sometimes you are working for a very old traditional big brand.
-Other times for a small brand who’s about to be born.
-You get to learn about so many topics and you have to truly understand them to create the best result, so you get very involved with clients.
-It’s like you have a different job every day, one day you work for a big bread brand, the next day you are an artist, the next day you own a burger business, and so on…
+Sometimes you are working for a very old traditional big brand—other times for a small brand that’s about to be born.
+You get to learn about so many topics, and you have to understand them to create the best result truly, so you get very involved with clients.
+It’s like you have a different job every day.
+One day you work for a big bread brand; the next day, you are an artist, the next day, you own a burger business, and so on…

 I love my job, first of all, because of the people I work with.
-I know its a cliché, but you don’t get to be better and enjoy your everyday life if you don’t share it with people who make it worth it.
+I know it’s a cliché, but you don’t get to be better and enjoy your everyday life if you don’t share it with people who make it worth it.
 I didn’t believe this could be possible, but I can proudly say that I’m a part of the 13% of people who wake up (almost) every day thinking they love their job.
-We won’t ever have perfect jobs, where every day is easy and happy.
-Sometimes things get hard, but the next day there’s always something that will make it better and another dream to make it visible.
+We won’t ever have perfect jobs where every day is easy and happy.
+Sometimes things get hard, but there’s always something that will make it better and another dream to make it visible the next day.